Most common chromosomal abnormalities

 Trisomy 21 – Down syndrome

-The most common chromosomal abnormality present at birth is the trisomy of the 21st chromosome, also known as Down syndrome.
-The risk that a baby will have this syndrome increases with its mother's age – at 30 the chances are 1 in 1000, at 35 the risk rises to 1 in 400.
-30% of pregnancies with trisomy 21 end in miscarriage.
+The most common chromosomal abnormality in infants is trisomy of chromosome 21, known as Down syndrome.
+The risk of the presence of this syndrome increases with the mother’s age.
+This risk is 1 in 1000 at age 30, while at the age of 35, this risk rises increases to 1 in 400.
+Unfortunately, 30% of pregnancies with Down syndrome end in miscarriage.

 Trisomy 18 – Edwards syndrome

-An additional chromosome 18 occurs in about 1 in 1000 pregnancies and is around three times more common in girls.
-Edwards syndrome is usually not compatible with life, as 80% of such pregnancies sadly end in miscarriage and less than 10% of infants survive for longer than a year.
+An additional chromosome 18 occurs in about one in 2,500 pregnancies and is three times more common in girls.
+Edwards syndrome is not usually compatible with life as 80% of such pregnancies end in miscarriage.
+Less than 10% of babies survive the first year of life.

-Many children with Edwards syndrome have congenital heart diseases and kidney problems.
-Genetic studies suggest that most cases of the trisomy of the 18th chromosome are not hereditary.
+Many children with Edwards syndrome have congenital heart disease and kidney problems.
+Genetic research shows that most trisomies of chromosome 18 are not heritable.

 Trisomy 13 – Patau syndrome

-Like Edwards syndrome, Patau syndrome also occurs in about 1 in 1000 pregnancies.
-As many as 97% of such pregnancies end in miscarriage, and the vast majority of infants do not live past the first 4 months.
-Most cases of trisomy 13 are not hereditary.
+Patau syndrome occurs in about 1 in 5,000 pregnancies.
+Unfortunately, 97% of such pregnancies end early with miscarriage.
+However, the vast majority of babies born do not live more than four months.
+Trisomy 13 is, in most cases, not hereditary.

-Patau syndrome often causes heart and brain malfunctions, spinal problems, seizures, mental health problems, and other issues.
-At birth, a cleft lip or palate, underdeveloped eyes, clenched fist, extra fingers, and other anomalies can be seen.
+Patau syndrome often causes abnormal functioning of the heart and brain, back problems, seizures, mental disability, and problems with other organs.
+At birth, we can spot a cleft lip or palate, undeveloped eyes, clenched fist, extra fingers, and other anomalies.

 Svidjelo Vam se što ste pročitali?